gaya3982002/gaya3982002/README.md

 <h1 align="center">Hi 👋, I'm Gayathri</h1>
-<h3 align="center">MCA graduate who is eager to continuously learn new technologies, contribute to team goals, and grow into skilled software developer.</h3>
+<h3 align="center">MCA graduate looking to continuously learn new technologies, contribute to team goals, and grow into a skilled software developer.</h3>

 - 📫 How to reach me **gayathrimuraliclt09@gmail.com**